mimic-fi/v1-core/README.md

 # Core

-Mimic is a trustless non-custodial portfolio management protocol.
+> Mimic is a trustless non-custodial portfolio management protocol

 This monorepo holds the key components of the Mimic Finance protocol:
 - [Vault](./packages/vault): Main entry point and orchestrator of the protocol rules.